gatsbyjs/gatsby/docs/tutorial/seo-and-social-sharing-cards-tutorial/index.md

 ### In a template

-Let's pretend we have a Markdown powered blog (see: [this tutorial][gatsby-markdown-blog] for more info).
-We--of course--want some nice SEO as well as a nifty image for sharing on Twitter, Facebook, and Slack.
-We're going to do this with a few steps, specifically:
+Let's pretend you have a Markdown powered blog (see: [this tutorial][gatsby-markdown-blog] for more info).
+Of course, you want some nice SEO as well as a nifty image for sharing on Twitter, Facebook, and Slack.
+The following steps are needed:

 - Create a Markdown post
 - Add an image, and add it to the Markdown posts frontmatter